IV Hydration Therapy: 7 Signs You're More Dehydrated Than You Think & How It Helps

 Why Drinking Water Alone Is Not Always Enough

 Drinking water is essential, but it is not always sufficient to restore proper hydration.
 Oral hydration requires digestion and absorption, which can be slow.
+Intravenous therapy, such as IV hydration therapy, delivers nutrients directly into the bloodstream for maximum absorption, providing 100% bioavailability compared to the 15-20% absorption rate of oral intake.
 People who drink plenty of water often feel tired because fluids are not reaching cells quickly enough.
+Intravenous therapy can deliver essential nutrients more efficiently than drinking water alone.
 Electrolyte imbalances also occur when fluid intake is not paired with essential minerals.
+Electrolyte correction can be administered with balanced crystalloid solutions like saline solution or Lactated Ringer's, which are commonly used in intravenous therapy to support hydration and overall health and can be integrated into broader health optimization programs at BWell Clinic.

 Benefits include: